okta/okta.github.io/_source/_posts/2018-01-23-replace-local-storage-with-okta-profile-attributes.md

 }
 ```

-## Switch from LocalStorage to Okta Custom Profile Attributes
+## Switch from Local Storage to Okta Custom Profile Attributes

+In [a previous article](/blog/2018/01/18/cryptocurrency-pwa-secured-by-okta), I showed you how to add Okta to an Ionic PWA for authentication.
+To complete this tutorial, you’ll need to [sign up for a free Okta Developer account](https://developer.okta.com/signup/).
-In the previous article, you added Okta for authentication.
-Since you're using Okta, you can leverage its API to store your holdings as custom profile attributes instead of LocalStorage.
+Once you have an Okta Developer account, you can leverage our API to store your holdings as custom profile attributes instead of local storage.
 While LocalStorage is great for demos, using custom profile attributes will allow you to access your holdings across different devices.

 > To learn more about Okta's Universal Directory and its Profile Editor features, see our [manage user profiles](https://help.okta.com/en/prod/Content/Topics/Directory/Directory_Profile_Editor.htm) documentation.

 ### Add a Holdings Attribute to your User Profiles

 The first thing you'll need to do is add a `holdings` attribute to your organization's user profiles.
 Log in to the Okta Developer Console, then navigate to **Users** > **Profile Editor**.
 Click on **Profile** button for the first profile in the table.
 You can identify it by its Okta logo.
-Click the **Add Attribute** button and use the following values:
+Click **Add Attribute** and use the following values:

 * Display name: `Holdings`
 * Variable name: `holdings`